 Is it Safe for Kids?

 There are different styles of rock climbing and different venues to do it-wherever there is a rock formation, obviously, or a wall.
-Bouldering, free solo climbing, and top rope climbing are among those styles.
+Bouldering, free solo climbing, and top-rope climbing are among those styles.
 Surely, when your kid is old and strong enough, your kid can try all the cool styles!
-And, hopefully, by then, he/she will decide to purse THE ONE that he/she loves the most.
+And, hopefully, by then, he/she will decide to pursue THE ONE that he/she loves the most.

 6 Reasons Why Rock Climbing for Kids is the Best: